 City planning is an exciting, varied and progressive profession which plays a pivotal role in decisions shaping the future of our cities and regions.

-The UNSW Built Environment City Planning degree will teach you to develop the skills and knowledge required to play an influential role at the heart of the contemporary challenges facing our natural built environments.
+The UNSW School of Built Environment City Planning degree will teach you to develop the skills and knowledge required to play an influential role at the heart of the contemporary challenges facing our natural built environments.

 As a graduate, you will have the skills to address sustainability and climate change issues, transport and infrastructure provision, facilitating urban renewal, or tackling social inequality and exclusion.

 The City Planning degree gives you hands-on experience where you will take part in a 1 year Practice Year.

 The Bachelor of City Planning (Honours) is a 4-year program consisting of 28 courses, a Practice Year and 1 thesis (192 Units Of Credit/UOC).

 - 3 Prescribed Elective Courses (choose from within City Planning)